aaronc/freactive/DOM.md

 **Contributions (including pull requests) welcome!**

-Distributed under the Eclipse Public License like Clojure, either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License, either version 1.0 or (at your option) any later version.